lucasaa482/gitscrolls/governance/README.md

 GitScrolls governance embodies the principles it teaches:
 - **The Unbroken Line**: Honor the past, act in the present, build for the future
-- **Meaningful Messages**: Communicate decisions clearly and transparently
+- **The Chronicle of Forgotten Messages**: Communicate decisions clearly and transparently
 - **Oracle of Love**: Make decisions with compassion for all affected
 - **Sacred Freedom**: Empower contributors while maintaining coherence